wkelongws/HadoopTraining/README.md

 We will be using INTRANS test cluster in this lecture, but you need to install some software on your laptop to support the connection to the cluster.

-**Updated Feb 16 10:00am:**

-{

-The user names we used before (user1 , user2, ...., user 15) don't have access the the public HDFS space.
-We created one new account in the test cluster just functioning as the "team" in the main cluster for this lecture.
-So in this lecture everybody should use username: **class** and password: **hadoop** to login to any of the three machines: **10.29.19.6**, **10.29.19.10** and **10.29.19.11**.
-I would recommend: **user 1-7 use 10.29.19.6, user 8-14 use 10.29.19.10 and the rest use 10.29.19.11**.

-Then after logging in if you check what's in HDFS now by typing "hdfs dfs -ls", you should see the folder "data_CE650C" which contains all the sample datasets we gona use for in-class exercises.

-}

 ###**Windows:**